How to Get Rid Of Deceptive Website Warning: “The Site Ahead Contains Malware” in WordPress?

 How can I prevent malware infections on my WordPress site?

-1. Keep your WordPress installation, plugins, and themes up-to-date
+• Keep your WordPress installation, core files, plugins, themes, and website software up-to-date.

-4. Regularly backup your site to quickly restore it in case of a malware infection
+• Regularly backup your site to quickly restore it in case of a malware infection.

-5. Use a reputable web hosting provider that offers malware scanning and removal services.
+• Use a reputable web hosting provider that offers malware scanning and removal services or partner with dedicated WordPress support services for ongoing security and technical assistance.

 Can I remove malware from my WordPress site myself?